rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 The comment should start with `/*` and not `/**` so it is not processed by doxygen.

-Also, here are the rules for the year copyright year.
+Also, here are the rules for the copyright year.

 - A new file should have the year in which it was created
 - A modified file should span the year it was created and the year it was modified (e.g. `2019-2020`)